Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design2/README.md

 ## Is The Verification Complete?
 The test was carried out to verify only the functionality(behaviour) of the DUT.
 No verification on the timing analysis was done.
-So, yes, the verification is complete for the state transition of the FSM.
+So, yes, the verification is complete for the behaviour ---in terms of state transition and output condition --- of the FSM.